Dashboard Member settings

 What is a public company?

-Public limited companies (PLCs) are similar to private limited companies, in the sense that they are legally distinct entities with their own assets, profits and liabilities.
-However, shares in a public company can be freely sold and traded to the general public and their shares can be listed on a stock exchange.
-PLCs are the only type of company allowed to raise capital from this type of public investment.
+PLCs are different in that shares in a public company can be freely sold and traded to the general public and listed on a public stock exchange.
+PLCs are the only type of company allowed to raise capital from this type of public investment in the UK.

 What are the key differences between private and public companies?